• Senior couple taking selfie

 This means you can “test drive” your vision, experience different prescription strengths, and work with your doctor to fine-tune the lens of the eyes until you are completely satisfied with your vision outcome.

 The Light Adjustable Lens is made of photosensitive material that responds to ultraviolet (UV) light.
-Using a Light Delivery Device, your surgeon can reshape and refine your lens until your results meet your lifestyle goals.
+Using a Light Delivery Device, our surgeon can reshape and refine your lens until your results meet your lifestyle goals.

 For patients seeking the highest level of precision and personalization, the LAL is a remarkable option.